onedata/onedata-documentation/docs/user-guide/metadata.md

 --------------------|-------------------------------------------|-----------------------------------
-name                | "file.txt"                                | The name of the object (Space, directory or file) type                | "reg"                                     | Specifies whether the resource is a regular file (`reg`) or a directory (`dir`) size                | 1024                                      | Size of the file in bytes mode                | 0666                                      | POSIX permissions in octal form (i.e. 4 digits starting with 0) atime               | 1470304148                                | Last access timestamp (in seconds) mtime               | 1470304148                                | Last modification timestamp (in seconds)
+name                | "file.txt"                                | The name of the object (Space, directory or file) type                | "reg"                                     | Specifies whether the resource is a regular file (`reg`) or a directory (`dir`) size                | 1024                                      | Size of the file in bytes, always 0 for directories mode                | 0666                                      | POSIX permissions in octal form (i.e. 4 digits starting with 0) atime               | 1470304148                                | Last access timestamp (in seconds) mtime               | 1470304148                                | Last modification timestamp (in seconds)